dthx2710/Dolicon-Blue-Archive/src/pages/student/haruka.md

   urban: C
 exSkill:
   exCost: 4
-  exText: Fires repeatedly dealing a total of 821% (1560%) damage to enemies with
+  ex1: Fires repeatedly dealing a total of 821% (1560%) damage to enemies with
     a fan-shaped area as she moves forward.
+normalSkill:
-normalText: Every 20 seconds, she increases her defense by 18.9%.
+  normal1: Every 20 seconds, she increases her defense by 18.9%.
 (20 sec)
+passiveSkill:
-enhancedText: Increases maximum HP by 14%.
+  passive1: Increases maximum HP by 14%.
+subSkill:
-subText: When attacked, 5% chance to increase defense by 18.1% (15 sec) (CD 10 sec).
+  sub1: When attacked, 5% chance to increase defense by 18.1% (15 sec) (CD 10 sec).
 profile:
   height: 157
   artist: DoReMi